-Pursuant to the requirements of the Securities Act of 1955, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated: Signature Title Date /s/ David W. Scheible David W. Scheible President, Chief Executive Officer and Director (Principal Executive Officer) November 28, 2007 /s/ Daniel J. Blount Daniel J. Blount Chief Financial Officer and Director (Principal Financial Officer) November 28, 2007 Deborah R. Frank Vice President and Controller (Principal Accounting Officer) November 28, 2007 Stephen A. Hellrung Director November 28, 2007 By /s/ Daniel J. Blount Daniel J. Blount Attorney-In-Fact, pursuant to Power of Attorney, dated August 31, 2007
+/s/ Daniel J. Blount Daniel J. Blount By: Chief Financial Officer and Director Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated: Signature Date President, Chief Executive Officer and Director (Principal Executive Officer) December 6, 2007 David W. Scheible /s/ Daniel J. Blount Daniel J. Blount Chief Financial Officer and Director (Principal Financial Officer) December 6, 2007 Vice President and Controller (Principal Accounting Officer) December 6, 2007 Deborah R. Frank Director December 6, 2007 Stephen A. Hellrung By /s/ Daniel J. Blount Daniel J. Blount Attorney-In-Fact, pursuant to Power of Attorney, dated August 31, 2007 survivorship and not as tenants in common Act(State) Additional abbreviations may also be used though not in the above list.
+FO R VALUE RECEIVED hereby sell, assign and transfer unto NSERT SOCIAL SECURITY OR OTH TIFYING NUMBER OF ASSIGNEE ER (PLEASE PRINT OR TYPEWRITE NAME AND ADDRESS INCLUDING ZIP CODE OF ASSIGNEE) Shares o f the Common Stock repres ented by the within Certificate, and do hereby irrevocably constitute and appoint to transf er the said stock on the book ks of the within named Corporation with full power of sul Attorney bstitution in the premises.
+Dated X NAME AS WRITTEN UPON THE FAC S ASSIGNMENT MUST CORRESPOND WITH THE ZE OF THE CERTBICATE IN EVERY PARTICULAR, JEMENT OR ANY CHANGE WHATEVER.